 - Auction Occurring in the spring, the annual auction is our biggest fundraiser.
 There is a silent auction, followed by a live auction.
 The entire school is asked to participate by procuring donations and/or giving to class baskets.

 - Raffle

-- Crabby Christmas
+- Feed the Need